 Namaste! –Tali & Ophi

-Harmonizing Libra season shifts our attention toward bringing harmony to our relationships; a time for inviting balance and beauty back into our lives.
+Libra season shifts our attention toward bringing harmony back to our relationships; a time for inviting balance and beauty into our lives.

 Much like the zodiac wheel, our bodies are always shifting, progressing and changing form.
 From the “birth” of Aries season to the “death” of Pisces, we too are experiencing a continuous life cycle.
 In other words, we cannot be born again until the outmoded parts of ourselves are released in some way.
 And it is only when we stop spinning our wheels incessantly to actually witness our patterns—old habits, beliefs and ways of being—that we can become aware enough to break free from them.